Odin-SMR/qsmr/Settings/q_fields.rst

    specified folder, and these are left when the calculations are done.
 This option is useful for debugging, but note that just a single Qsmr process can use a folder for debugging.
-If several Qsmr processes are given the same debugging folder, files will be overwritten.
+If several Qsmr processes are given the same debugging folder, files will be overwritten and the calculations will crash or be incorrect.

 FREQMODE
    An integer.
 The frequency mode.
 See L1B ATBD for definition of existing